strcoder4007/pdfAgent/README.md

 3. Access the app at `http://localhost:8501` in your web browser.

+## Note
+Once you upload the document, the embeddings are generated and stored so it doesn't need to compute it again.

 ## Usage

 - **Upload PDF**: Use the file uploader to upload your PDF document.